rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-create-a-backup.md

-    -   In the **Notifications** section, specify the email address for notifications and select whether you want to receive notifications of successful backups.
+    -   In the **Notifications** section, specify the email address for notifications and select whether you want to receive notifications for successful backups.

+    -   Click **Next Step**.

-5. On the Select Items to Backup page, select the files and folder to back up, and then click **Next Step**.
+5. On the **Select Items to Backup** page, select the files and folder to back up, and then click **Next Step**.

 6. Confirm that the backup agent is set up correctly, and then click